 Pools should be drained directly into the municipal sanitary sewer system.
 Call South Burlington Water Pollution Control to obtain permission prior to discharging to a sanitary sewer line.

 South Burlington Water Pollution Control

-If you are unable to drain directly into the sanitary sewer system, you must ensure that your water meets the following standards.
+If you are unable to drain directly into the sanitary sewer system, you may be able to drain your pool to a grassed area for infiltration, or into the municipally ownedstormwater drainage system.
+Prior to discharge, you must coordinate with the South Burlington Department of Public Works (802) 658-7961 and ensure that your water meets the following standards:

-- Chlorine levels must be below 1 ppm
+- Total and Free Chlorine levels must be below 1 ppm

 - Total suspended solids must be below 60 mg/l